Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 Munger risk inversion

-The thesis fails if rates stay high, a credit shock widens the discount, the issuer defers interest, development or acquisitions consume liquidity, weather and power prices weaken cash flow, or the first call is not exercised.
+The thesis fails if rates stay high, a credit shock widens the discount, the issuer defers interest, development or acquisitions consume liquidity, weather and power prices weaken cash flow, the first call is not exercised, or the simplification transaction produces an adverse outcome for outstanding notes.
 Historical analogies are more useful from perpetual preferred and subordinated-note markets than from common stock.
-Question: What single event would make an 8% current yield look too small?
+Question: What single event would make a 7.57% current yield look too small?

 Management

 Connor Teskey has led Brookfield Renewable since 2020 and became CEO of Brookfield Asset Management in February 2026.
-The recent record includes FFO growth, the Boralex acquisition, asset recycling, and development investment.
+The recent record includes 13% FFO growth in Q2 2026, the Boralex and Aypa Power acquisitions, asset recycling, development investment, and a plan to combine BEP and BEPC into one corporation.
 For BEPI, incentives are tested by liquidity, leverage, payment continuity, and capital allocation across growth and creditor obligations.
-Question: If management chooses not to call the notes, is the reinvestment outcome still acceptable?
+Question: If management chooses not to call the notes, or the simplification changes how securities are serviced, is the reinvestment outcome still acceptable?

 Industry trend

 Electrification, data-center demand, industrial load growth, and decarbonization support a long-term clean-power trend.
-The IEA expects solar PV and wind to rise from 17% of global generation in 2025 to 27% by 2030, while also lowering its 2025 to 2030 renewable growth forecast by 5% from the prior report.
+The IEA expects solar PV and wind together to rise from 17% of global electricity generation in 2025 to 27% by 2030, and low-emissions sources to reach about 50% of generation by 2030, up from 42% in 2025.
 Question: Can Brookfield convert sector growth into cash available to this security after project financing and partner claims?

 Valuation and margin of safety

-At $15.11, BEPI offered an 8.07% simple current yield and a 39.56% discount to $25 par.
-The margin of safety is conditional on issuer credit, payment continuity, call economics, and liquidity.
-The issuer FFO proxy model produced mechanical BEP unit references of $34.8, $26.3, and $16.1 under bullish, base, and bearish assumptions, but those outputs do not value BEPI.
+At $16.10, BEPI offered a 7.57% simple current yield and a 35.60% discount to $25 par.
+The margin of safety is conditional on issuer and guarantor credit, payment continuity, call economics, simplification outcomes, and liquidity.
+The issuer FFO proxy model produced mechanical BEP unit references of $37.0, $28.0, and $17.1 under bullish, base, and bearish assumptions, but those outputs do not value BEPI.
 Question: Is the current yield sufficient if par redemption is delayed indefinitely?

 Source-backed data